hanzelpeter/dispmanx_vnc/README.md

 Compile with "make"

-you need to have installed libvncserver-dev and gcc/g++-4.7.
+you need to have installed libvncserver-dev, libconfig++-dev and gcc/g++-4.7.

 On raspbian you prepare using the following steps.

-	apt-get install gcc-4.7 g++-4.7 libvncserver-dev
+	apt-get install gcc-4.7 g++-4.7 libvncserver-dev libconfig++-dev

 Followed by